rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 /dev/xvda1     1310720 47034 1263686    4% /
 ```

-Adding the flag `-h` to the command `df -h` will not give you an exact number
+Adding the flag `-h` to the preceding `df` command does not give you an exact number,
-but it gives you a more readable output.
+but it provides a more readable output:

 ```
 [root@Rackspace-Server ~]# df -ih